ROCm/ROCmValidationSuite/docs/ug1main.md

 </td></tr>
 <tr><td>parallel</td><td>Bool</td>
 <td>Controls whether transfers run in parallel across all CPU–GPU paths or one
-by one.\n
+by one.
-- true – Run all test transfers in parallel.\n
+`true` – Run all test transfers in parallel.
-- false – Run test transfers one by one.
+`false` – Run test transfers one by one.

 </td></tr>
 <tr><td>duration</td><td>Integer</td>